sylvaingchassang/missing_bids/README.md

     from within the `missing_bids/` folder

-1. to play with an example notebook illustrating key functionality, run `jupyter notebook example_tsuchiura.ipynb`

-    from inside the `missing_bids/notebooks/` folder

     make sure the folder containing `missing_bids/` is included in your `PYTHONPATH`

 1. to generate figures included in the paper